-- Unit 1, "The Nature of Language", introduces you to the subject of linguistic anthropology and deals with the question of how human languages, both spoken and signed, are similar to or different from other kinds of communication. - Unit 2, "Linguists' Toolkit", introduces you to the tools linguists use to describe and analyze the structure of languages around the world. - Unit 3, "Language and Culture", looks at how language acquisition and use varies from culture to culture, and how the language we speak may reflect our culture and affect how we view the world. - Unit 4, "Language and Society", addresses the relationship between language and social identity, looking at factors such as age, gender and ethnic group.
+- Unit 1, "The Nature of Language", introduces you to the subject of linguistic anthropology and deals with the question of how human languages, both spoken and signed, are similar to or different from other kinds of communication. - Unit 2, "Linguists' Toolkit", introduces you to the tools linguists use to describe and analyze the structure of languages around the world. - Unit 3, "Language, Culture and Society", looks at how language acquisition and use varies from culture to culture, and how the language we speak may reflect our culture and affect how we view the world.
+It also addresses the relationship between language and social identity, looking at factors such as age, gender and ethnic group.